Chana Gable Selmon '90, MD

 Chana Gable Selmon ‘90, MD

-It was not easy for Chana Gable Selmon ‘90, MD, to become a doctor—she was forbidden to go to college.
-The oldest of 10 children in an Orthodox Jewish family, her parents were concerned that college would cause their children to abandon their religious values.
-Although she was reluctant to defy her parents and didn’t have their financial support, Selmon was determined to enroll.
+It was not easy for Chana Gable Selmon ’90, MD, to become a doctor—not just because medical school is notoriously hard, but because she was forbidden to attend college.
+She is the oldest of 10 children in an Orthodox Jewish family.
+Her father was concerned that attending college would cause his children to abandon their religious values.
+“But I was determined to get an education,” Selmon said, “I wanted to do something with my life.”